BCDShaw/notes/topics/introduction-to-java-programming/names-and-things/basic-java-app.md

 #### "main()" Subroutine

-- This is the subroutine that tells the java interpreer that this class is a program, and allows it to execute the enclosed instructions.
+- This is the subroutine that tells the java interpreter that this class is a program, and allows it to execute the enclosed instructions.

 #### "public"